medaminechafii/home-ai-gallery/README.md

 ```bash
 uvicorn app:app --host 0.0.0.0 --port 8000
 ```
+you can use gpu for a little bit of acceleration if needed

 The server will:
 - Index all media files in the `media` directory